Unit XI. Healing

 1. Read The heart of healing (Institute of Noetic Sciences

 & Poole, W., 1993) or use one of the books mentioned above.
-Do some
+Do

-take charge of its condition.
+you can take charge of its condition.

 2. If you are not already engaged in one of the spiritual disciplines